Nehaharish98/REST-Service-Access-with-JsonWebToken/notes.md

 - get transport data from the api
 - parse json and print
 - tabulate
+- secure the sensitive data using .env.example and .env file

 # learnings,findings, etc,.
 - .DS_Store gets created on running the script on local MacOS machine hidden system files created by Finder to store folder-specific display metadata such as icon positions, view mode, and window size.
 They appear automatically in every folder opened in Finder and help macOS retain folder appearance settings.
 - add this to the .gitignore
 - adding the .env to .gitignore so that its not published or added to the main repo, which helps to keep the sensitive data private and secure
-- additional .env.example is created to show someone like customer how to set up or enter the client id, secrect, scope.
+- additional .env.example is created to show someone like customer how to set up or enter the client id, secrect, scope
+- edge case testing and handling: edge cases help identify unexpected behaviors and potential system vulnerabilities.
+Edge cases involve inputs or scenarios that push the limits of the API’s intended behavior, exposing bugs that may not be evident in normal conditions.